zrhoffman/svpn-login/README.md

 document.cookie.match(/MRHSession=(.*?); /)[1]
 ```

+Alternatively, use the [svpn-cookie-getter.user.js](https://github.com/zrhoffman/svpn-login/raw/master/svpn-cookie-getter.user.js) userscript with GreaseMonkey or TamperMonkey to get the cookie.

 If your organization does not use 2FA and you are able to log in with just your username and password:

 ```bash